 I hoped the domestic violence support groups would give me ideas on how to deal with my abusive husband.
-I didn’t want to leave him for sure, but the idea floated around in my head.
-Mostly, I needed support while I lived with him in psychoville.
+I didn’t know if I wanted to leave him, but the idea floated around in my head.
+Mostly, I needed support while I lived with him in Psychoville.

 I kept my ears perked for stories about how the other domestic violence support group members “got away.”
 I tried to figure out how and if I would find it in myself to leave him.
 A few of them left their abusers some time ago, but they still dealt with the abuse due to their children’s continuing relationship with their father.
 I listened to those stories carefully.

 I received exactly what I was hoping for and a whole lot more!
 A few of the women took me aside after my first meeting and gave me their phone numbers.
 They had either left the relationship or had been in “far worse” situations in my judgment.